 Of the 41 states that allowed voters to cure their mail ballots, 16 states (Colorado, Georgia, Idaho, Indiana, Iowa, Kentucky, Massachusetts, Maine, Michigan, Mississippi, Montana, New Hampshire, Oregon, Pennsylvania, Rhode Island, and Wisconsin) did not track information on the number of ballots that were successfully cured (i.e., the voter corrected the error or supplied the required information and their ballot was ultimately counted for the election).
 The 2022 EAVS only

+31 Information on state ballot curing policy was collected in item Q20 of the 2022 Policy Survey.
 32 Puerto Rico is not included in this analysis because this territory did not conduct a federal general election in November 2022.